This Tzatziki sauce is thick and creamy, deliciously refreshing and so easy to make!

 What goes with Tzatziki?

 Tzatziki is great as a sauce for so many different things.
-From fish and burgers, right through wraps, sandwiches and of course Chicken Gyros (photo below).
+From fish and burgers, right through wraps, sandwiches and of course Smash Beef Gyros or Chicken Gyros (photo below).
 It’s also great as a dip for things such as Pita Chips and Greek Fries (photo below).